michael-kai/insta_bomber/README.md

  - Run script.

 ## Caution!
 - Limits - max count of subscribers to send messages limited to 500 in **MaxSubsCount** attr.
-Because of Instagram bans, between each sent message script take pause for 420 seconds (7min).
+Because of Instagram bans, between each sent message script takes pause up to 420 seconds (7min).
 Now count how long it will takes for 1000 subs and more!
 - Script sends messages only to not private subscribers.
 - If in some case **sending** process will be aborted, you can just rerun script and continue send messages without duplicates.